InspiringGroup-Lab/CoGNN/README.md

 CoGNN
 ============

 CoGNN is a provably secure, efficient and scalable framework for collaborative graph learning.
 It fully embraces distributed computation among all the participants (graph owners) and requires no centralized (trusted) server.
-CoGNN works in an in-place computation fashion and never outsources the raw gragh data of each participant, in order to honoring the raw data privacy.
+CoGNN works in an in-place computation fashion and never outsources the raw gragh data of each participant, in order to honor the raw data privacy.
 It is built upon 2-party secure computation backends, but can support involving an arbitrary number of participants.
 Currently, it supports the training and inference of GCN.

 ## 0 Set up the dependencies